MastooraTurkmen/Tindog-project/README.md

 ## Updating the images to the direct links 🔗 🖇

-I updated image data to direct links because when I uploaded to Netlify,
+I updated image data to direct links because when I uploaded to Netlify, my images didn't show